Poland in the Junior Eurovision Song Contest 2018

-Poland participated in and won the Junior Eurovision Song Contest 2018 which took place on 25 November 2018 in Minsk, Belarus.
-The Polish broadcaster Telewizja Polska (TVP) was responsible for organising their entry for the contest.
-Roksana Węgiel was internally selected on 21 September 2018 as the Polish representative, competing with the song "Anyone I Want to Be".
-She won the contest with a total of 215 points.
+Poland was represented at the Junior Eurovision Song Contest 2018 with the song "Anyone I Want to Be", written by Maegan Cottone, Nathan Duvall, Cutfather, Peter Wallevik, Daniel Davidsen, Małgorzata Uściłowska, and Patryk Kumór, and performed by Roksana Węgiel.
+The Polish participating broadcaster, Telewizja Polska (TVP), internally selected its entry for the contest.
+The song won the contest with a total of 215 points.

 Background

-Prior to the 2018 contest, Poland has participated in the Junior Eurovision Song Contest four times.
-In 2003 and 2004, Poland ended in last place and they decided not to participate from 2005 to 2015.
-The country returned successfully in 2016.
+Prior to the 2018 contest, Telewizja Polska (TVP) has participated in the Junior Eurovision Song Contest representing Poland four times.
+In 2003 and 2004, its entry ended in last place and it decided not to participate from 2005 to 2015.
+TVP returned successfully in 2016.
 Olivia Wieczorek was selected to represent the nation that year with the song "Nie zapomnij".
 Olivia ended in 11th place out of 17 entries with 60 points.
 In 2017, Alicja Rega was selected to represent Poland with the song "Mój dom".
 She ended up 8th of 16 entries with 138 points.